-A pumpkin soup recipe can be made from any of the large variety of pumpkins.
+When you learn how to make pumpkin soup recipe you will know that it can be made from any of the large variety of pumpkins.
 They vary greatly in shape and size.
 They might be big and round or they could be more oblong.
-The colors also vary greatly from the more familiar bright orange to different shades of orange, different shades of green, yellow, brown.
-Red, grey or white.
+The colors also vary greatly from the more familiar bright orange to different shades of orange, different shades of green, yellow, brown, Red, grey or white.
 They might be as small as a few pounds or some of the extreme ones have weighed in around 40 to 50 pounds; there are still unique ones recorded over a thousand pounds.

 There are so many different types of pumpkins but all are not always found in the same areas.
 I have found different ones grown in Ohio than what are grown throughout the south.
 Many other varieties are grown throughout Central and South America.
 Also, sometimes I find it difficult to distinguish between the pumpkins and other winter squash.
 When you get away from “the orange pumpkin” into the many other colors they all look alike and they all belong to the same family.
 The following are just a few:

-If you are making your pumpkin soup recipe with canned pumpkin then it is likely you will be using the sugar pumpkins; most are grown and canned in Illinois here in the United States.
+If you are learning how to make pumpkin soup recipe with canned pumpkin then it is likely you will be using the sugar pumpkins; most are grown and canned in Illinois here in the United States.
 I like different types for the desserts than I do for recipes like soup; that is just my preference.
 Ones like the sugar pumpkin or candy roasters are sweeter and delicious to make desserts like pumpkin pie.
 Some of the other ones are not sweet at all and taste more like the squash which are from the same family.

-I also prefer the pumpkin soup recipes which are served hot over the ones served cold; again that is a matter of personal preference.
+When I learned how to make pumpkin soup recipes I learned that I preferred the ones which are served hot over the ones served cold; again that is a matter of personal preference.
 I am use to having pumpkins in the fall of the year which is harvest time.
 This is usually when the temperatures are turning cold and a hot bowl of pumpkin soup is so warming on a chilly day.
 Many different herbs and spices blend so well with the mild delicious flavor of pumpkin which enables us to vary the basic pumpkin recipes.

 This pumpkin soup is delightfully flavored with all the spices which go so well with pumpkin; cinnamon, allspice and nutmeg.